alessandrosalerno/gtm-magic-custom-event/README.md

 ---
 ## Features

--   **Flexible Event & Data Pushing**: Push any event along with a completely custom set of structured data parameters.
+-   **Flexible Event and Data Pushing**: Push any event along with a completely custom set of structured data parameters.
 -   **Dot Notation Support**: Create complex nested objects and arrays using dot notation (e.g., `ecommerce.items.0.item_name`).
 -   **Advanced Array Manipulation**: Use special operators (`++`, `+0`, `*`, `-1`) to dynamically push, prepend, or modify elements in an array.
 -   **Rich Data Type Handling**: